Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Image Restoration and Enhancement

-\textit{\textbf{Remarks}}: Based on our review, the research of this task is still very limited.
-Albeit the success of SOTA methods, they only focus on achieving image/video SR in discrete ways with a fixed upscale factor, \eg, 2, 4.
-This causes inflexibility in practical applications, which often require arbitrary resolution scales.
-Moreover, they ignore the distinct modality differences between event and RGB frames.
-Therefore, the directly fusing features of two modalities might degrade the performance of SR as events are often disturbed by the unexpected noise, \eg, in low-light scenes.
-Future research could explore more to tackle these problems.
+\textit{\textbf{Remarks}}: While significant progress has been made, including the ability to perform upsampling at arbitrary scales, there are still areas that need further investigation.
+For example, the research ignores the distinct modality differences between events and RGB frames.
+Therefore, the directly fusing features of two modalities might degrade the performance of SR as events are often disturbed by unexpected noises, \eg, in low-light scenes Future research could explore more to tackle these problems.